 One of the biggest advantages to using crankbaits is that anglers can cover large expanses of water.
 Crankbaits also allow fishermen to explore variable depths to target fish at a specific location.

-Crankbaits are produced in every kind of shape, size and color you can imagine, but we want to take a closer look at 5 of the most commonly-used crankbaits in order to help anglers better understand the differences in each type, and also to know when and where to use them to fill their bag.
+Crankbaits are produced in every kind of shape, size and color you can imagine, but we want to take a closer look at 5 of the most commonly-used crankbaits in order to help anglers better understand the differences between them, and also to know when and where to use them to fill their bag.

 Types of Crankbaits